 However, requirements from Transmission System Operators (TSOs) are changing and start to demand negative-sequence injection capability for the converters connected to their grid [21].
 Furthermore, the delta configuration can present limitations in injecting negative-sequence current in case of weak grids, where both load current and voltage are unbalanced, or under unbalanced fault conditions [20].
+This kind of investigation is missing in today's literature.
 For this reason, it is of high importance to investigate the limits in terms of negative-sequence compensation for this kind of configurations.